anabeldilab/Thesis-Unity-Robot/README.md

 # Bachelor's Degree Thesis: Control of Mobile Robotic Devices using BCI - Unity Mobile Robot Part

-## About
+## Introduction

-This repository contains the Unity part of the Bachelor's Degree Thesis project, focusing on controlling a mobile robotic device using Brain-Computer Interface (BCI).
-The project consists of two key components: ROS nodes and a Unity application.
-This repository specifically focuses on the Unity application.
+This repository is part of my Bachelor's Degree Thesis project, titled "Control of Mobile Robotic Devices using BCI".
+The aim of this project is to control a mobile robotic device through a Brain-Computer Interface (BCI).
+The project is split into two main parts: the ROS nodes and a Unity application.
+This repository focuses on the Unity application, an essential component for the user interface of the BCI control.

-The Unity application serves as the user interface for the BCI control.
-Unity was chosen for this part of the project due to its compatibility with the NextMind device, which only supports development through Unity.
+The Unity application serves as the primary interface for the user, enabling them to control a mobile robotic device through BCI.
+The choice of Unity was influenced by its compatibility with the NextMind device, a BCI sensor.
+Notably, the NextMind device currently supports development only through Unity, making it the ideal choice for this project.

+## Time Invested

+The creation, development, and refinement of this project required substantial time and effort.
+I spent several months perfecting the application, accounting for different potential user interactions, and ensuring robust control of the mobile robotic device.
+I am proud of the time and effort I invested in this project and am excited to share my work.

+## Implementation

+This Unity application is designed to work in tandem with ROS (Robot Operating System) nodes running on a separate system, in order to control the mobile robotic device.
+It uses the Micro-ROS-Agent, an adapted version of ROS 2 for microcontrollers, to enable communication between the Unity application and the ROS nodes.

 ## Unity Application
 The Unity application I developed for this part presents eight neurotags to the user.
 Each neurotag corresponds to a specific command that will be sent to a mobile robot.
 The application uses the ROS2-For-Unity library to ensure effective communication between the Unity application and the ROS nodes controlling the mobile robot.